A simplified 80/20 concept to eat clean

 - Choose natural, whole foods

-- Mix complex carbohydrates with lean proteins in most of your meals
+- Mix complex carbohydrates with lean proteins in each meal

 - Eat fresh fruits and vegetables